 Located 100 meters from Bergamo’s Piazza Vecchia, Entro Le Mura B&B is a charming B&B situated in a historic house with private gardens in the Citta Alta.
 This family-run B&B dates back to the 17th century and retains elements of its medieval design.
 The en-suite rooms are comfortable, clean, and affordable.
 Guests can enjoy a delicious breakfast in the garden, or keep warm in the frescoed lounge equipped with a fireplace in the winter.

 Brimming with history, culture, and food like nowhere else in the world, Bologna is a terracotta dreamscape.
-Characterized by its red-toned medieval buildings adorned with mile upon mile of porticoes, its left-swinging political history, and its graffiti embossed piazzas – the capital of Emilia Romagna is one of the most culturally intoxicating and best places to visit in Italy and the world.
+Characterized by its red-toned medieval buildings adorned with mile upon mile of porticoes, its left-swinging political history, and its graffiti-embossed piazzas – the capital of Emilia Romagna is one of the most culturally intoxicating and best places to visit in Italy and the world.

-Bologna’s nicknames summarizes the city pretty well.
+Bologna’s nicknames summarize the city pretty well.
 La Dotta (The Learned) for the reason that it’s home to Europe’s oldest university and attracts many an educated person; La Rossa (The Red) for its warm terracotta-hued buildings which are UNESCO protected; and La Grassa (The Fat) in a charmingly audacious nod to its unique gastronomy and standing as Italy’s foodie capital.

-Bologna is often omitted from the tourist itineraries, which in our opinion makes it all the more enjoyable!
-Unlike Florence, Venice, or Rome, when you visit Bologna you’ll be immersed in crowds of locals – rather than selfie-stick armed tour groups with the infuriating propensity to meander along at a snail’s pace.
+Bologna is often omitted from tourist itineraries, which in our opinion makes it all the more enjoyable!
+Unlike Florence, Venice, or Rome, when you visit Bologna you’ll be immersed in crowds of locals – rather than selfie stick armed tour groups with the infuriating propensity to meander along at a snail’s pace.
 We’re not bitter though.
 With a large student population, Bologna has a hip, youthful, and left-wing vibe that’s uncommon elsewhere in Italy.
-It also has a fantastic nightlife where you can drink and dance until the sun comes up.
+It also has fantastic nightlife where you can drink and dance until the sun comes up.

 One of the best things about Bologna is how compact it is.
 You can walk everywhere without completely exhausting yourself, and there’s plenty to see in its relatively small center.
 Piazza Maggiore is the epicenter of political and social life in Bologna and provides many an opportunity for people watching and espresso-sipping.

-Le Due Torri are probably Bologna’s most recognized monuments, and if you brave the 498 step climb to the summit of the Asinelli tower you’ll be greeted by unforgettable views and plenty of photo opportunities.
+Le Due Torri are probably Bologna’s most recognized monuments, and if you brave the 498-step climb to the summit of the Asinelli tower you’ll be greeted by unforgettable views and plenty of photo opportunities.
 Wander the 40km of gorgeous porticoes that wind through the city, and if you’re feeling adventurous follow the covered route all the way up to the Sanctuary of the Madonna di San Luca church – where you can gaze in awe at Bologna’s skyline below.

 Don’t worry, we didn’t forget about the food.
 No trip to Bologna is complete without sampling the incredible range of regional dishes on offer.
 Some essential dishes we recommend are tagliatelle al ragu (bolognese), pumpkin tortellini with Parmesan, and tortellini with butter and sage.
 Flavorful and affordable, don’t be surprised if you add a few inches to your waistline during your visit to Bologna.